 Unlike other antispyware solutions, SpywareBlaster can prevent spyware from installing in the first place.
 This web browser plugin scans for malicious scripts and cookies that track your activity on any website you visit.

 The System Snapshot functions like Windows’s built-in System Restore, letting you back up your machine’s current state in case of a major problem later.
 Also, Hosts Safe allows you to backup and encrypt host files, which are a common target for spyware.

 Thanks to social media and the Internet of Things (IoT), companies collect information about their customers in order to make better business decisions and generate more revenue.

 However, data collection also raises concerns about consumer privacy.
 If you want to keep your activity to yourself, consider these useful tools:

 Tor is possibly the best-known tool for circumventing web filters and ensuring private online access.
 This specialized web browser encrypts your traffic to make it harder to track and identify your activity.

 Many users will be familiar with the UI since it’s built from the Firefox browser, and because it does most of the work “behind the scenes,” Tor is incredibly easy to use.
 However, it’s complex and considerably slower than using a regular browser, so expect to use it sparingly.

-Comodo Dragon and Iron are two additional browsers you should consider.
+Comodo and Iron two additional browsers you should consider.
 They aren’t as private as something like Tor, but they do protect you from tracking cookies.
 Both browsers run a lot faster and are better for normal use.